• Skip to primary navigation

 Meanwhile, you can wash and chop the veggies and hard-boiled eggs.

-Once the cooked dressing has chilled, add the remaining ingredients.
-And now you are ready to assemble all the ingredients in a large bowl.
+Once the cooked dressing has chilled, add the remaining dressing ingredients.
+And now you are ready to assemble all the salad ingredients in a large bowl.
 Mix until combined, and chill for several hours before serving.

 Make-Ahead Macaroni Salad